-- Proposal No. 1: If you select "Withhold" with respect to the election of a nominee, your vote will have no effect on the votes cast for the purposes of electing such nominee but will be considered in the application of our Majority Voting Policy which is described above. - Proposals No. 2 and 3: If you select "Abstain," your vote will have no effect on the votes cast for the purposes of approving each proposal.
+- Proposal No. 1: If you select "Withhold" with respect to the election of a nominee, your vote will have no effect on the votes cast for the purposes of electing such nominee but will be considered in the application of our Majority Voting Policy which is described above. - Proposal No. 2: If you select "Abstain," your vote will have no effect on the votes cast for the purposes of approving this proposal.